Updated: November 2023

 I can’t count the times I’ve turned the house upside down looking for a bottle of ANYTHING!
 (I usually find one bottle of Halo down the back of the sofa.)

-This all means I’ve become pretty good at stretching out my last bottle of e-liquid, and now the UK’s vape shops have been closed, I thought it might be worth sharing some tips.
+This all means I’ve become pretty good at stretching out my last bottle of e-liquid.
+So, I thought it might be worth sharing some tips.

 Or at least, don’t use them at their full power!

 Mods are great fun, their advanced modes give you great control over your vape and they can provide massive clouds of vapour.

 But they also plough through juice - especially if you use them at higher power levels.

 Fortunately, most mods come with a low-power setting and can be used with a range of different resistances.
 The Vaporesso GTX One mod, for example, has a wattage range of 5-40 watts and can be used with any 510 tank, while the Innokin Kroma-R goes as low as 6 watts and can support coil resistance range all the way up to 3.5Ω.